Packet 30g

 Mi Lan Xiang Dan Cong is one of my all-time favourite teas and so I take the sourcing of this extremely carefully.
 Every year we buy this tea and call it Royal Peach Orchid - it is a teahead community favourite and I feel that it almost defines us as a brand.

-This summer (2023) I sampled a wide range of batches of Mi Lan Xiang across multiple producers and we found our pinnacle 2023 batch of Royal Peach Orchid - one of the best years in recent memory.
+In summer 2023 I sampled a wide range of batches of Mi Lan Xiang across multiple producers and we found our pinnacle 2023 batch of Royal Peach Orchid - one of the best years in recent memory.
 I was happy and placed the order.

 Inside the order was a little gift from the producer, intriguingly labelled Lao Cong (Old Bush) Milan.